Open Science Policies - Open Access Policy

 -

-This license allows the copying and sharing of the book, book chapter or monograph, but prohibits the creation of derivative works or their commercial use.
+This license allows the copying and sharing of the book, chapter of the book, or monograph, but prohibits the creation of derivative works or their commercial use.
 Authorship must always be acknowledged.

 More information can be found here.